 Recommended Approach for Discussion with Bryson

-Given the likelihood that the deal will not survive in its current form, and the uncertainty about the shape that a final deal will take, it’s difficult to strike an agreement with Edison.
+Given the likelihood that the deal will not survive in its current form, and the uncertainty about the shape that a final deal will take, it’s difficult to offer Enron’s support for a deal with only Edison.

 Similarly, we could find ourselves in a difficult situation if we agree to a deal with Edison only to find that the deal limps along for an extended period of time, or, after an extended period of time, the deal falls apart and gets substantially re-negotiated.